Skip to Content

 Permission domains

-Permissions are organized into 10 domains.
+The permission registry contains 35 administrative permissions organized into 10 domains.
 Each domain covers a functional area of the dashboard:

 DomainPermissionsWhat it controls